Jaime Laredo: Early years

+Career as soloist

-Laredo was born in Cochabamba, Bolivia.
-In 1948, he came to North America and took lessons from Antonio de Grassi.
+Beginning in 1948, Laredo took lessons from Antonio de Grassi.
 He also studied with Frank Houser before moving to Cleveland, Ohio, to study under Josef Gingold in 1953.
 He studied with Ivan Galamian at the Curtis Institute of Music until his graduation.
-From 1960 to 1974 he was married to the pianist Ruth Laredo.
-Laredo is currently a professor at the renowned Cleveland Institute of Music.
+From 1960 to 1974, he was married to the late pianist Ruth Laredo.
+In 1976, he was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

+His Carnegie Hall recital in October 1960 was much praised, and helped to launch his career.
+The next year, he played at Royal Albert Hall in London.
+Afterwards, he has played with many major European and American orchestras, including the Royal Liverpool Philharmonic Orchestra, Boston Symphony Orchestra, the Chicago Symphony Orchestra, the New York Philharmonic, the Cleveland Orchestra, the Philadelphia Orchestra, the Los Angeles Philharmonic Orchestra, the London Symphony Orchestra, the Royal Philharmonic, the Scottish Chamber Orchestra, The Children's Orchestra Society and the Syracuse Symphony Orchestra.

+Career as an orchestra conductor

+He was the conductor and music director of the Scottish Chamber Orchestra from 1975 to 2000, the Vermont Symphony Orchestra from 1999 to 2020, the Westchester Philharmonic Orchestra from 2021 to the present, and the Bolivia Clasica Youth Orchestra in 2014.
 He served as artistic advisor for the Fort Wayne Philharmonic Orchestra and guest conducted the orchestra on April 18, 2009, in a program featuring his wife, the cellist Sharon Robinson.
 He was scheduled to again conduct the orchestra for two programs during the 2009–10 season.
 Laredo and Robinson were also featured soloists in a special concert conducted by Andrew Constantine, who became the Philharmonic's music director in July 2009.

-His Carnegie Hall recital in October 1960 was much praised, and helped to launch his career.
-The next year, he played at Royal Albert Hall in London.
-Afterwards, he has played with many major European and American orchestras, including the Royal Liverpool Philharmonic Orchestra, Boston Symphony Orchestra, the Chicago Symphony Orchestra, the New York Philharmonic, the Cleveland Orchestra, the Philadelphia Orchestra, the London Symphony Orchestra, the Royal Philharmonic, The Children's Orchestra Society and the Syracuse Symphony Orchestra.
+Laredo has been a guest conductor for the Seattle Symphony, the Los Angeles Philharmonic, the Boston Symphony Orchestra, the Chicago Symphony Orchestra, the New York Philharmonic, the Detroit Symphony Orchestra, the St. Louis Symphony Orchestra and the Philadelphia Orchestra.
+International orchestras with which he performed or conducted include the London Symphony Orhcestra, the BBC Symphonay Orchestra, the English Chamber Orchestra, the Royal Philharmonic Orchestra and the Academy of St. Martin-in-the-Fields.

+Career in chamber music

-He also plays viola, and has recorded piano quartets with Isaac Stern, Yo-Yo Ma, and Emanuel Ax.
+For 15 years, Laredo played viola, and recorded piano quartets with Isaac Stern, Yo-Yo Ma, and Emanuel Ax.
 In addition, he collaborated with pianist Glenn Gould.
-He is the violinist of the Kalichstein-Laredo-Robinson Trio, along with pianist Joseph Kalichstein and cellist Sharon Robinson.
-He has been the conductor of the Vermont Symphony Orchestra since 1999.
+For 45 years, until the passing away of Kalichstein, Laredo was the violinist of the Kalichstein-Laredo-Robinson Trio, along with pianist Joseph Kalichstein and cellist Sharon Robinson.
+Beginning in 2024, Laredo has formed a piano quartet called Espressivo! with pianist Anna Polonsky, violist Milena Pajaro-van de Stadt and cellist Sharon Robinson; Laredo plays the violin for this piano quartet.

-The Cleveland Institute of Music announced the appointment of Laredo and wife Sharon Robinson to the string faculty in 2012.